eradman/entr/README.md

 2.5 Prevent interactive utilities from paging output _2013-12-30_

-2.4 License file describes the copyright for the compatibility libraries _2013-12-18_
+2.4 License file describes the copyright for compatibility libraries _2013-12-18_

 2.3 Wait for processes to terminate in restart mode _2013-12-16_